DragoniCoding/Project_ArtBox/dailyNote.md

 - some recursion practice and demos
 - working on the pen, started setting up the width slider
 - started adding a few comments

+## May 31
+- worked on making more graphics... it failed
+- I am A horrible Artist